top of page

 • pressure relief

-• reducing motion transfer
+• motion isolation

 Considerations:

-• can retain heat
+• may retain heat for some sleepers

 Hybrid (Foam + Coils)